meet-projects/Y2YL-Labs/Type I/Session 1, Flask Routing/README.md

 ## Instructions:
 1. Open the repl.it https://repl.it/@JianaAbuNassar/Project#main.py and fork it.
 2. Create a new HTML login page inside the templates, using login forms.
 (Login.html)
-3. Create another HTML page inside the templates, that is going to be the Home Page for Nassa's details/pictures/..
+3. Create another HTML page inside the templates, that is going to be the Home Page for NASA's details/pictures/..
 (Portal.html)
-4. i.
-Inside "main.py" create a new route to path: '/'. ii.
-Create a function that connects the "Login.html" to this route, using "render_template".
+4. Inside "main.py" create a new route to path: '/'.
+   - Create a function that connects the "Login.html" to this route, using "render_template".
-5. i.
-Create another route to path: '/portal'. ii.
-Create a function that connects the "Portal.html" to this route.
+5. Create another route to path: '/portal'.
+   - Create a function that connects the "Portal.html" to this route.